 - Secure your luggage properly on the racks provided.
 Keep aisles clear.

 - Stand a safe distance from the curb.
 Be sure to stay clear of the bus until it has stopped.

 - Do not run for the bus.
-If you miss the bus, please wait for the next one, they come every few minutes.
+If you miss the bus, wait for the next one.
+They arrive every few minutes.

 - Alert the driver in advance of the stop that you would like to exit.